 The site of one of Alberta’s very first fur trade posts, Dunvegan Provincial Park, is believed to be home to many paranormal goings-on.
 One of the most common reports is the ghost of a woman who froze to death one fateful night while searching for her husband during an unrelenting snowstorm.

 Many eyewitness accounts report the sighting of a lantern flickering in the distance, right where the woman’s body was found.

 There is a common sighting of a priest sitting at a desk in the rectory.
 He’s also been seen by passers-by standing up and looking out of a window.

 A common claim at the park is the feeling of being watched throughout, particularly around the Dunvegan bridge, where the ghost of a woman dressed in a long white hooded cloak and bare feet has been witnessed.
 Her figure has also been spotted around the mists coming in from the river.

 3. Ottawa Bytown Museum, Ottawa, Ontario

-Situated on the Rideau Canal’s lower locks on the Ottawa River, the museum was originally built way back in 1827 by the British military to store coins and supplies.
-It wasn’t until the 1950s when it was converted to what is now Ottawa’s premier museum, gallery, and historic site.
+Situated on the Rideau Canal’s lower locks on the Ottawa River, the museum was built in 1827 by the British military to store coins and supplies.
+It wasn’t until the 1950s that it was converted to what is now Ottawa’s premier museum, gallery, and historic site.

 One particular report stands out from one of the volunteers at the museum.
-He believed that McNab’s ghost was the most prominent male spirit, though this theory was tested one particular night when his computer’s power went off by itself.
-When it rebooted, he witnessed the words “Lt. -Col. John By,” repeatedly written all over his screen!
+He believed that McNab’s ghost was the most prominent male spirit, though this theory was tested one night when his computer’s power went off by itself.
+When it rebooted, he witnessed the words “Lt. -Col. John By” repeatedly written on his screen!

 4. Government House, Regina, Saskatchewan